Indoor-outdoor flow renovationback to case study list

 After the plans had been green-lighted by council, the Refresh team quickly identified five areas that were either concealed from or overlooked by inspectors and engineers.
 “Things like roof supports – a couple of four-by-twos supporting a massive concrete tile roof will not meet the code today,” says builder Peter ‘PK’ Kvasnicka.

 In retrospect the client admits that if he renovated again he would never rush from completed plans straight into building.
-“I’ve learnt that you need to sit with the drawings and really evaluate the details.”, says one of the renovation specialists .
+“I’ve learnt that you need to sit with the drawings and really evaluate the details.”, says one of the renovation builders .
 “Talking to clients about their plans from the outset is crucial.
 There are a number of points to consider and this is often the time to decide how far you want to go with the renovations.
 Making changes once the building process has begun can be costly as it can mean redrawing plans, re-engineering and seeking council sign off.”

 Calling a site meeting at the start of a project ensures the clients, tradesmen, engineers and architect “are moving in the same direction”.
 It is a good time to check that the mechanics of the plan will work.
 Inaccurate plans will inevitably incur costs, if nothing else then through lost time.
 “This is when you decide on how to manage any costs arising from unforeseen issues.”
 Also simple decisions like using a machine-digger versus manual spadework can shrink project time.
-“More and more,” says one of our renovation specialists, “we are using specialist contractors on bigger jobs for quicker, cost-effective builds.”
+“More and more,” says one of our renovation builders, “we are using specialist contractors on bigger jobs for quicker, cost-effective builds.”

 When it came time to demo the family moved into an adjacent pool house.
 Living in your home during renovations – especially during the demolition phase – is not something PK recommends.
 “There is a lot of bad dust, old insulation and sometimes even asbestos.
 No power, no water – I wouldn’t want to do it myself, it gets you down.”